TetraTsunami/discord-github-preview/README.md

 `<img width="400" src="https://dsc-readme.tsuni.dev/api/user/<YOUR DISCORD USER ID>"></img>`<br />
 into your GitHub README.md, replacing \<YOUR DISCORD USER ID\> with the ID you copied last step.
 You can adjust the width here as well, but the images in the card won't look very good past 500px.

 ## Customizations

+You can customize your profile preview in two ways:
+1. Using URL parameters (as shown below)
+2. Using the [Web Interface](#web-interface) for a more visual experience

+### URL Parameter Customizations

 - Center the profile: surround the `<img>` tags with `<p align="center">` and `</p>`, like so:<br />
 ```md
 <p align="center">